 We like to talk, like a lot.
 Sometimes we write about things that are important to our customers.
 And sometimes, well we just write things because we don’t know what else to do with ourselves.

-Welcome to our next installment of “WTF Is That?”!
+Welcome to our next installment of “WTF Is That?”

-We’re going to start off on the easy side today.
 We will be tackling the elusive, Sasquatch of color: the Pantone Matching System.
 Also referred to PMS Colors.

 Back in the Mad Men era of design and printing, a brilliant soul decided to create the Pantone standardization of color, so that designers could easily match colors across different paper stocks, and better yet, different printers.
 It was so revolutionary that the technology really hasn’t changed over the years; we continue to use those PMS swatches in printing today.

 You know that Target red?
 The red you’ve seen a million times over that when you see it, you KNOW it’s Target?
 That’s because they have a PMS Color picked for their brand.
 So no matter who’s printing their catalog, their in-store displays, or even their paper bags, it’s always going to be that same red so there will never be any inconsistencies across any of their printed pieces.